 The Company has an ongoing generative program where we evaluate both existing and new project areas in the Republic of Bulgaria ("Bulgaria").
 The Company has areas under application in Bulgaria which are under review by the Ministry of Energy.
 One of these areas is Svoboda, which is located in the Panagyurishte Region approximately 100 km south-east of Sofia, the capital and largest city of Bulgaria.
 Svoboda covers 189 sq.km of the south-eastern portion of the Panagyurishte Metallogenic Zone ("Panagyurishte").
 The Panagyurishte Belt is the most prospective belt for copper and gold porphyry and epithermal high sulphidation deposits in Bulgaria.
-It is part of the upper Cretaceous Banat-Timok-Srednogorie Belt which hosts several economically viable porphyry and epithermal copper and gold deposits such as the: Moldova Nova, Majdanpek, Bor and Chelopech.
+It is part of the upper Cretaceous Banat-Timok-Srednogorie Belt which hosts several economically viable porphyry and epithermal copper and gold deposits such as Moldova Nova, Majdanpek, Bor and Chelopech.
 The Company's local subsidiary was announced in September 2017 as the winner of the Svoboda Tender.
 Certain legal and administrative procedures must be completed in order for an exploration contract to be entered into between the Company's subsidiary and the Ministry of Energy.
 The Company continues to coordinate with the various responsible Ministries in order to advance its applications.
+The Company signed a LOI over the area with a third party in May 2022.